thingsym/better-website-performance/readme.txt

 = Test Matrix =

-For operation compatibility between PHP version and WordPress version, see below [Github Actions](https://github.com/thingsym/webby-performance/actions).
+For operation compatibility between PHP version and WordPress version, see below [Github Actions](https://github.com/thingsym/better-website-performance/actions).

 == Installation ==

 1. Download and unzip files.
-Or install Webby Performance plugin using the WordPress plugin installer.
+Or install Better Website Performance plugin using the WordPress plugin installer.
 In that case, skip 2.
-2. Upload "webby-performance" to the "/wp-content/plugins/" directory.
+2. Upload "better-website-performance" to the "/wp-content/plugins/" directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Access Customizer Panel `Performance Settings (Webby Performance)`.
+4. Access Customizer Panel `Performance Settings (Better Website Performance)`.
 5. Have fun!

 == Changelog ==